meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   hunger hormone dysregulation (leptin, ghrelin sensitivities go wrong)
 -   it&rsquo;s a theoretic construction, few people will manage to follow it well
 -   ancestral argument: not likely that Paleolithic foragers&rsquo; dental health would have done well following such an approach, so it&rsquo;s not likely they did
+-   vitamins A,D,E,K could hit zero, not that your blood tests would show this.
+We&rsquo;re always told to fast before a blood test (i.e. show up to the doctor&rsquo;s office having skipped breakfast), but this has the effect that you&rsquo;ll have switched to burning your body fats by the time you take the test &#x2013; which we can expect to bring up A,D,E,K. If during waking hours you eat this way, then most of the time, they could be at a big fat zero, with all kinds of consequences for health.
+An upshot of tapping the &ldquo;oil barrel&rdquo; is it evens out your vitamin supply.

 <a id="org4124dc4"></a>